cartman1978/Super-Mario/README.md

 Ensure the user2 is able to:
 * Easily find related information on the top of the page;
 * Read a brief introduction of the game main character and how it became so famous;
-* On the same section user can click a video content about all the stories behind Super Mario publication, how Mario get new super power and when new characher were added to the series.
+* On the same section user can click a video content about all the stories behind Super Mario publication, how Mario get new super power and when new character were added to the series.

 User 3: As a user I want to see more funny contents about mario and find related  online shop where I can buy articles for my self and family.